o-ran-sc/o-du-phy/docs/xRAN-Library-Design_fh.rst

 After the session is completed, the application can free buffers and destroy the memory management subsystem.

-From an implementation perspective, the xRAN library uses a standard mbuf primitive and allocates a pool of buffers for each sector.
+From an implementation perspective, the O-RAN library uses a standard mbuf primitive and allocates a pool of buffers for each sector.
 This function is performed using rte_pktmbuf_pool_create(), rte_pktmbuf_alloc(), rte_pktmbuf_append() to allocate one buffer per